CybercentreCanada/assemblyline-service-cuckoo/README.md

     --vnc --network network=default --video cirrus
 ```

-At this point, Windows should be setup and ready for Cuckoo (login without password, cuckoo agent running).
+At this point, Windows should be set up and ready for Cuckoo (login without password, cuckoo agent running).
 You may now customize it with additional applications (Office, Adobe, .net libraries, etc).
 If you want to connect to the internet from within your VM, you will likely need to
 configure a new virtual network connection based on the static IP configuration you used in vmcloak.